 In order for the repair person/company to apply for an artisan’s lien they must maintain possession of the vehicle.
 If the vehicle is no longer in their possession, they do not qualify for an artisan’s lien.

-When a repairer is owed money for repairs made to a motor vehicle and the bill remains unpaid for three (3) months, and the repairer retains possession of the vehicle, the following procedures should be followed in order to obtain legal ownership of the vehicle by means of an artisan’s lien:
+When a repairer is owed money for repairs made to a motor vehicle and the bill remains unpaid for three (3) months, and the repairer retains possession of the vehicle, the following procedure needs to be followed in order to obtain legal ownership of the vehicle by means of an artisan’s lien:

-The repairer shall notify the vehicle’s owner by certified mail and return receipt requested of his/her intent to sell the vehicle at public auction if the bill is not paid.
+The repairer shall notify the vehicle’s owner by certified mail, return receipt requested of his/her intent to sell the vehicle at public auction if the bill is not paid.
+Notice must be sent to the vehicles owner at least 10-days prior to public auction.

 The repairer shall make a written request for a title search to the Department of Motor Vehicles if the vehicle is less than fifteen (15) years old to determine whether there is a lien on the vehicle.
-The repairer shall notify the lien-holder of the artisan’s lien by certified mail, return receipt requested.
-The repairer must then obtain a lien release letter from that lien holder.
+The request should be submitted on the DMV Record Request form (VG-116).

-At least 10 days prior to the sale, a notice in writing of the time, place, and amount due shall be given to the owner, either personally or by mail, or by leaving at his residence if a resident of this state.
-Otherwise such notice shall be given by publication in a newspaper published in the town or county where the lien accrues, if there is one, and if not, in a newspaper published in an adjoining county.
+At least 10 days prior to the sale, a notice in writing of the time, place, and amount due shall be given to the owner, either personally or by mail, or by leaving this information at his or her residence, if a resident of this state.
+Otherwise such notice shall be given by publication in a newspaper published in the town or county where the repairers business is located, if there is one, and if not, in a newspaper published in an adjoining county

 The vehicle may then be sold at public auction.
-The repairer should furnish the buyer with a Bill of Sale, an odometer statement, and a notarized affidavit that he has complied with the provisions of the above statute along with copies of all notices sent to the owner and any newspaper notices.
-The buyer needs to submit these documents to the Department of Motor Vehicles with their vehicle registration application.
+The repairer should furnish the buyer with a Bill of Sale, an odometer statement, and a notarized affidavit that he/she has complied with the provisions of the above statute along with copies of all notices sent to the owner, lien holder and any newspaper notices.
+The buyer must submit these documents to the Department of Motor Vehicles with their vehicle registration application.

 - A signed AND notarized affidavit from the individual/company which did the repairs, stating the following: